Body schema: Adaptable

 Plastic changes to the body schema are active and continuous.
-For example, gradual changes to the body schema must occur over the lifetime of an individual as he or she grows and absolute and relative sizes of body parts change over his or her life span.
+For example, gradual changes to the body schema must occur over the lifetime of an individual as they grow and absolute and relative sizes of body parts change over their life span.
 The development of the body schema has also been shown to occur in young children.
 One study showed that with these children (9-, 14-, and 19-month-olds), older children handled spoons so as to optimally and comfortably grip them for use, whereas younger children tended to reach with their dominant hand, regardless of the orientation of the spoon and eventual ease of use.
 Short-term plasticity has been shown with the integration of tools into the body schema.
 The rubber hand illusion has also shown the rapid reorganization of the body schema on the timescale of seconds, showing the high level of plasticity and speed with which the body schema reorganizes.
 In the Illusion, participants view a dummy hand being stroked with a paintbrush, while their own hand is stroked identically.
 Participants may feel that the touches on their hand are coming from the dummy hand, and even that the dummy hand is, in some way, their own hand.